CodeToCAD/CodeToCAD/README.md

 ### Blender

-1. Download a release of the Blender Addon from [CodeToCADBlenderAddon.zip](https://raw.githubusercontent.com/CodeToCAD/CodeToCAD/develop/CodeToCADBlenderAddon.zip) or from the latest [release](https://github.com/CodeToCAD/CodeToCAD/releases)
+1. Download a release of the Blender Addon from the latest [release](https://github.com/CodeToCAD/CodeToCAD/releases)
    > Note for developers: instead of downloading a release, you can clone this repository, then import [blender_addon.py](./providers/blender/blender_addon.py) and set to CodeToCAD path in the addon to the root of this repository.
 Please watch this guide to get set up: [Video Guide](https://youtu.be/YD_4nj0QUJ4)

 2. Install the Blender Addon in the blender software